shopware5/devdocs/source/developers-guide/coding-standards/index.md

 ## PHP Coding Standard
 For PHP Code all contributions should use the [PSR-1: Basic Coding Standard](http://www.php-fig.org/psr/psr-1/) and [PSR-2: Coding Style Guide](http://www.php-fig.org/psr/psr-2/).

-You automatically check and fix the coding style with [php-cs-fixer](http://cs.sensiolabs.org/):
+You can automatically check and fix the coding style with [php-cs-fixer](http://cs.sensiolabs.org/):

 ```bash
 php-cs-fixer fix -v --level=psr2 /path/to/files